Israel Arts and Science Academy: History

 The students often go on school trips, usually to locations which are relevant to the "Unique Program" studies (e.g. Judaean Desert, Jerusalem's Old City).

-Since the 2012–2013 school year, students and teachers of the department hold a Book Club in which they read a literary work and conduct a meeting where they discuss and analyze the piece.

-Service programs

-Sh’nat Sherut is a voluntary year of public service which graduates of Israeli high schools may undertake in addition to their army service.
-Nationally, 2.8% of high school graduates volunteer for this program.
-Recently, with permission granted by appropriate army offices, 42% of IASA graduates volunteered for Sh’nat Sherut.
-This is a result of IASA's unique Crown Community Service Program.
-Every student provides community service every Tuesday afternoon during the three years at IASA.

 Alumni

 Notable alumni include the Israeli Arab journalist Sayed Kashua; composers Aviya Kopelman and Matti Kovler; historian Yair Mintzker; and Eran Shir, the founder of Dapper.
 Inc.

 Saying that following Israel's actions in Gaza, "courageous civic activism" had become necessary, dozens of IASA graduates published a letter in December 2014 calling on Israelis to refuse serving in the IDF, become conscientious objectors and stop what they view as oppression of Palestinians.
 Deputy Education Minister Avi Wortzman protested the letter, saying, "The signers of the letter are using the name of the school to gain media attention, and this is a terrible act".